-At least 20 killed in pipeline explosion in central Mexico
+Mexican pipeline explosion kills at least 20

 Lopez Obrador expressed his concern on Twitter, and said he wanted “the entire government” to help people at the scene.

-Separate television footage showed the pipeline gushing fuel earlier in the day and people moving in with containers.
+His crackdown on theft has significant public backing, though his decision to turn off pipelines to thwart the thieves caused significant disruptions to fuel supply in central Mexico and concern that the shortages could damage the economy.

-Reporting by Dave Graham and Noe Torres; Editing by Sandra Maler
+Reporting by Dave Graham and Noe Torres; Editing by Sandra Maler and Stephen Coates